mbforbes/mapgen/report/report.md

 ![task 1 epoch 193](img/task1-epoch193.png)

-_Figure TODO: Task 1, after 193 epochs.
-(The model was trained for 200 epochs in total.)_
+_Figure 8: Task 1, after 193 epochs.
+(The model was trained for 200 epochs
+in total.)_

 <br />